On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Introduction

-The robustness of BNNs to adversarial examples has already been observed empirically in various works \citep{feinman2017detecting,yuan2020gradient,michelmore2019uncertainty,pang2021evaluating,smith2018understanding,uchendu2021robustness}.
-However, while these works present empirical evidences on the robustness of BNNs, they do not give any theoretical justification on the mechanisms that lead to BNN robustness.
+{ Adversarial attacks for deterministic neural networks have been the subject of extensive analyses \cite{liu2021training,wiyatno2019adversarial,yuan2019adversarial,gallego2020incremental,panda2020quanos,ilyas2019adversarial,lin2019defensive}, which have led to the development of multiple defence and attack methods over the recent years \cite{biggio2018wild,liu2021trainingDet,wang2023generating}.
+Adversarial examples have been found to be so widespread in state-of-the-art deterministic NNs that they have even been hypothesized to be an intrinsic property of certain models \cite{ilyas2019adversarial} or datasets \cite{tsipras2018robustness}.} { Interestingly, early experimental results with BNNs suggested a diametrically different behaviour than that of their deterministic counter-part.
+In fact, empirical observations on the increased adversarial robustness of BNNs have been made in various works both against gradient-based adversarial attacks \citep{pang2021evaluating,smith2018understanding,uchendu2021robustness} and gradient-free adversarial attacks \citep{yuan2020gradient} as well as on reinforcement learning settings \citep{michelmore2019uncertainty}{ and more recently also on relatively large convolutional neural network architectures \cite{pang2021evaluating}}. }However, while these works present empirical evidences on the robustness of BNNs, they do not give any theoretical justification on the mechanisms that lead to BNN robustness.
 First attempts to understand the robustness properties of BNNs have been considered in \cite{bekasov2018bayesian,gal2018sufficient}.
-In particular, \cite{bekasov2018bayesian} defined Bayesian adversarial spheres and empirically showed that, for BNNs trained with HMC, adversarial examples tend to have high uncertainty. \cite{gal2018sufficient} derived sufficient conditions for idealised BNNs to avoid adversarial examples.
+In particular, \cite{bekasov2018bayesian} defined Bayesian adversarial spheres and empirically showed that, for BNNs trained with HMC, adversarial examples tend to have high uncertainty.
+Instead \cite{gal2018sufficient} derived sufficient conditions for idealised BNNs to avoid adversarial examples.
 However, it is unclear how such conditions could be checked in practice, as it would require one to check that the BNN architecture is invariant under all the symmetries of the data.